goodvibes2/BackupGnuCashLinux/src/backupgnucash/classes/org/openjfx/README.md

 Java Runtime Environment.
 Simplified - All the files needed to run a Java program.

-If you already have a Java 8 JRE installed, you can run BackupGnuCash V1.x.
-You should run BackupGnuCash V2.x if you do not have a Java 8 JRE already installed.
+If you already have a Java 8 JRE + jfx 8 installed, you can run BackupGnuCash V1.x.
+You should run BackupGnuCash V2.x if you do not have a Java 8 JRE + jfx 8 already installed.

 **Windows**: You can download and install a Java 8 JRE if you wish.
 A JRE is not included with Windows.